Greyhamm/GramBam/README.md

 ## Database

-While the specific database used is not clear from the provided code, the application interacts with a database through various actions defined in the `actions` directory.
+The application interacts with a PostgreSQL database, hosted by Vercel, through various actions defined in the `actions` directory.
 These include operations for managing users, companies, projects, records, and tasks.

 ## Styling